 While it can be difficult to provide a general estimate of costs here for dealing with many employment law matters – some are quite simple and others can be complex and protracted – we will endeavour to provide you with a best fee estimate based on how long we think it will take to deal with your specific matter.

-We currently charge an hourly rate of £250 plus vat.
+We currently charge an hourly rate of £250 plus VAT charged at the prevailing rate, currently 20% (Total £300 including VAT).

 Employment Tribunal Costs